 Do Something You Describe As Impossible

 The true tip of how to overcome the fear of failure in business is to gain confidence.
-We gain confidence by doing things we find impossible.
+We gain confidence by doing things we we didn’t believe we could do.
 For example, a marathon might seem impossible to you, but completely possible to someone else.
 Or someone else might think to have children were impossible and you might not.
 Or, another person might think to attend a networking group by yourself was impossible, but you think it’s just meeting new people.
 The key is to find out what that impossible thing is and do it.
 Want to lose weight?
 Find a diet and exercise program that fits your schedule, that you can commit to and do it.
 Overcoming a big “impossible” thing is one step toward recognizing that fearing failure is just as much in your mind than anything else.
 The power is yours to change the direction of your thinking to see that success is attainable, and, that you are as worthy of it as the next person.

 Having been in business for many years there were times when my ideas didn’t pan out or promotions fell short.